-This begs the question about why the slave owner penned these words as an argument for equality when Jefferson practiced the "sin" of slavery.
+This begs the question of why the slave owner penned these words as an argument for equality when Jefferson practiced the "sin" of slavery.
 He owned human beings and considered them property and is believed to have had sexual relations with Sally Hemmings.
-Whether it be a myth or truth it is fact that Hemmings was the property of Jefferson.
+Whether it be a myth or truth, it is a fact that Hemmings was the property of Jefferson.

 In theory, slaves were now permitted to work where they chose and marry whom they wished.
-In the past slaves had been put to work where their master sought fit and were bred like horses, but received worse treatment than animals.
+In the past slaves had been put to work where their master sought fit and was bred like horses, but received worse treatment than animals.

 Slavery is a stark contrast to liberty and one of the great failures of the founding fathers.
-In order to create a union slavery was omitted from the Declaration of Independence and kept in the background.
-These great men who spoke of British tyranny and a taxation without representation saw no problem in sleeping with their slaves nor selling their children for profit.
+In order to create a union, slavery was omitted from the Declaration of Independence and kept in the background.
+These great men who spoke of British tyranny and taxation without representation saw no problem in sleeping with their slaves or selling their children for profit.

 Slavery in England

 By the 15th century, West Africans were already being enslaved by the Portuguese and Spanish for use in their domestic economies and were to be used when the two competing empires began to colonize.

-Spain and Portugal had these models of slavery, but England did not have this model and it did not play a role in the English economy.
-However, when they began to colonize the New World there became a greater need for forced labor to support their global empires.
+Spain and Portugal had these models of slavery, but England did not have this model, and it did not play a role in the English economy.
+However, when they began to colonize the New World, there became a greater need for forced labor to support their global empires.
 It was here that one can see their concept of slavery and freedom and where it came from.

 Bondage was not a foreign concept to the English.
-For centuries England was a feudal society that included serfdom.
-Serfs had served the English economy for centuries, but had largely died out by the time of the 16th century, but serfs were not slaves.
+For centuries, England was a feudal society that included serfdom.
+Serfs had served the English economy for centuries but had largely died out by the time of the 16th century, but serfs were not slaves.
 Slaves were viewed as property with no legal rights.

 Slavery during the American Revolutionary War

-By the time of the American Revolutionary War slavery in the New England Colonies had ended and there were many freed slaves that resided in the colonies.
-The first death of the American Revolutionary War was Crispus Attucks who died in the Boston Massacre.
+By the time of the American Revolutionary War, slavery in the New England Colonies had ended, and there were many freed slaves that resided in the colonies.
+The first death of the American Revolutionary War was Crispus Attucks, who died in the Boston Massacre.

 One of the first things that George Washington did when he became commander-in-chief of the Continental Army was to purge the army of its colored soldiers.
-There was political pressure from the southern delegates in the Continental Congress to rid the army of these soldiers fearing that their presence would incite the slaves to rise up in the south.
+There was political pressure from the Southern delegates in the Continental Congress to rid the army of these soldiers, fearing that their presence would incite the slaves to rise up in the South.

-In response to this action the British began to recruit black soldiers and promised them freedom if they served in the British Army.
+In response to this action, the British began to recruit black soldiers and promised them freedom if they served in the British Army.
 Slaves responded to the call and began to take up arms for the British.
-George Washington, Thomas Jefferson, and many other influential southern planters lost many of their slaves to this British proclamation.
+George Washington, Thomas Jefferson, and many other influential Southern planters lost many of their slaves to this British proclamation.

 Although the British had dealt with slavery in their own country, they were unable to handle the situation in the colonies.
 They mishandled the runaways that came to the British ranks to fight for their freedom.
-Instead they placed them in less important roles and many never saw a battlefield.
+Instead, they placed them in less important roles, and many never saw a battlefield.